 But Koh Phi Phi is a good place to party.

-It often come up as the second best island to party in Thailand, right after Koh Phangan and its world famous Full Moon party.
+It often comes up as the second-best island to party in Thailand, right after Koh Phangan and its world-famous Full Moon Party.

 The mandatory stop is Slinky bar on the north beach to see the fire shows.

-Then when you get enough of it you have a good dozen of bars, all within a few hundred meters where you can drink cheap buckets and play beer pong til late .
+Then when you get enough of it you have a good dozen bars, all within a few hundred meters where you can drink cheap buckets and play beer pong til late.